USC-ACTLab/crazyswarm/docs2/tutorials.rst

         pose:
             frequency: 10 # Hz

-In the first terminal, launch the server (use `backend:=cflib` if you need odom or scan topics)
+In the first terminal, launch the server (use `backend:=cflib` if you need the odom topic)

 .. code-block:: bash